-The Distribution Services segment is a market leader in the provision of supply chain management services to drilling contractors and exploration and production companies around the world.
-Through its network of over 200 Distribution Service Center locations worldwide, this segment stocks and sells a large line of oilfield products including consumable maintenance, repair and operating supplies, valves, fittings, flanges and spare parts that are needed throughout the drilling, completion and production process.
+Distribution Services.
+The Distribution Services business unit is a market leader in the provision of supply chain management services to drilling contractors and exploration and production companies around the world.
+Through its network of over 200 Distribution Service Center locations worldwide, this business unit stocks and sells a large line of oilfield products including consumable maintenance, repair and operating supplies, valves, fittings, flanges and spare parts that are needed throughout the drilling, completion and production process.
 The supplies and equipment stocked by our Distribution Service Centers are customized to meet a wide variety of customer demands.